dgmd-e-17/Search-and-Rescue-in-DuckieTown/README.md

 ### Case I: Situation classified as Safe

+The answer below was generated automatically by the LLM model

 ![alt text](images/caseI-safe.png)

 ### Case II: Situation classified as a Potential Hazard

+The answer below was generated automatically by the LLM model

 ![alt text](images/caseII-rescue.png)